 Water is an enemy of building foundations and any measure you can do to prevent water from reaching the foundation will help protect your home.
 Drainage systems for yards are recommended by water damage experts to drain water away from house foundations.

 Gutters and downspouts serve an important function for carrying water from the roof to the ground.
 Never allow water from a downspout to directly splash onto the ground.
 The velocity of water from the downspout will erode the ground and create pockets in which water will stand.
-Standing water seeps into the ground and saturates the soil around the foundation.
+Standing water will seep into the ground and will saturate the soil around the foundation.

 Standing water around your home is never a welcome sign.
 Standing water can also be a habitat for mosquitoes.